justin-chambers/Week4ProgrammingAssignment/CodeBook.md

 ### Variable Descriptions

-The following variables are columns in the tidy data table:
+The following variables are columns in the tidy data table.
+With the exception of `subjectNumber` and `activityType`, variables are averages of selected feature data by activity and subject.
+All variables ending in `_average` have been calculated using R's `mean` function.

 - subjectNumber : integer representing the test/training subject (ex.
 1)
 - activityType : string representing the activity during which the other variables were captured (ex. "laying")

+The subsequent selected feature averages are numeric values represented in scientific notation (since the original feature data are in scientific notation).
+For more information on a specific variable name, please consult the codebook given in the source data set.

-- tBodyAcc-mean()-X_average : number representing
+- tBodyAcc-mean()-X_average
 - tBodyAcc-mean()-Y_average
 - tBodyAcc-mean()-Z_average
 - tBodyAcc-std()-X_average